NEDERLANDS // ENGLISH

 Hi there!
 It’s 19th July and today I’m taking you to the zoo.
-Sounds a little childish, doesn’t it?
-This actually reminds me of elementary school and those terrible field trips we made.
-With all due respect for those who like animal parks; it’s not my thing.
-Of course I visited the Zoo of Antwerp several times and I’d love to go to Pairi Daiza (apparently one of the most beautiful zoological gardens in the world) once, but that’s it.
+And with all due respect to those who like animal parks; it’s not my cup of tea.
 Personally, I’d rather give my money to theme parks.
-So if a zoo really wants to become part of my bucket list, they’d better start adding some rollercoasters.
+So if a zoo really wants to become part of my bucket list, they’d better start adding some roller coasters.
 Theme parks like Bellewaerde, Wildlands Adventure Zoo and Busch Gardens Tampa seem to understand, but this technique is also known in Scandinavia.
 That’s why we spend this scorching hot Thursday in Kolmården and its famous zoo.
 And do you know what the craziest thing is?
 Four years ago, I had never heard of this place.
 Today, however, Kolmården seems to be a must-do destination for every coaster enthusiast travelling to Sweden.
 My expectations are pretty high.

 Kolmårdens Djurpark lies approximately 150 kilometres from Stockholm.
 Thanks to Swedish railways, it’s rather easy to get there, though.
 It takes approximately two hours to travel between the Swedish capital and Kolmården Station.
 From there you can continue the journey with a bus, which stops right in front of the park entrance.
 This sounds pretty doable, but there’s an even easier option for us.
 Hjälmar and Niek are two Dutch coaster fans who planned their Scandinavian theme park trip during the same period.
 As a coincidence, they even planned their visit to Kolmården on exactly the same date as we did.
 These guys are so sweet they even suggested to pick us up at the train station.
 That’s why there are two tall, blonde men waiting for us at the train platform.
 I could imagine a worse start of the day.